 In this scenario, we want to run a different analytics tag for each group.
 For Group A we want to run Google Analytics, for Group B we want to run SiteCatalyst, and for Group C we want to run IBM Digital Analytics.
 To do this, we must create a load rule for each of the three situations.

-The other two load rules will follow almost identical logic, except for the value that
+The other two load rules follow almost identical logic, except for the value that

-To leverage these load rules, apply them to the appropriate Tags.
+To use these load rules, apply them to the appropriate Tags.
 In this example, we have the Group A load rule apply to Google Analytics, the Group B Load Rule apply to SiteCatalyst, and the Group C load rule apply to IBM Digital Analytics.